hanscode44/jira-report-time-logged-by-user/README.md

-# jira-report-time-logged-by-user
+# Jira - Reporting tool to show logged time per user
-This is quick solution to JIRA not having an out the box way of reporting time logged per user, instead of just a project.
-This can be a bit of a road block for project managers.
-This was never intended to be 100% polished, as it was made quickly and I don't intend on updating this repo unless there is genuine interest, you're welcome to do what you want with it.
+This is a quick solution to show the time logged in JIRA, because it's not very easy to do this in JIRA itself.

 #### Requirements
 1. JIRA Cloud